drupalprojects/google_appliance/README.txt

   (1) Basic testing that doesn't require a connection to your GSA (2) Connectivity and results listings tests

-To execute the second class of tests, you will need to provide an input file for the Simpletest browser to configure your module.
+To execute the second class of tests, you will need to provide an input file for the SimpleTest browser to configure your module.
 See the example file:

   * google_appliance/testing/test-settings.example.inc